An updated version of entry of White Plains, New York: A City of Contrasts from “Business District” chapter:

 Address in Assessors Office for 147 Mamaroneck Ave dates from 1942.
 The building once housed the Wallach Store and houses a number of bar restaurants.
 Wallach’s was a clothing store and had a dog bar (water fountain for dogs) on sidewalk of Mamaroneck Ave till the more recent renovations.
 The building diagonally across at 138-140 dates from 1929 and once housed a clothing store.
 Building at 142-6 Mamaroneck Ave dates from 1934.
 Building at 148 Mamaroneck Ave dates from 1939.

 The City Center opened in 2003 on the block where the first Macy’s Store was located in 1948.
 It’s architectural design blends with the 2 former banks that are at the corners of Martine and Main St.

 The former Home Savings Bank established in 1893 is at the Main St corner (dating from 1925).
 The building was repurposed for a restaurant.
 The original vault is used for seating.

-The Peoples National Bank and Trust Company building at the Martine Ave corner dates from 1929.
-The bank established in 1924 is now Arts Westchester.
+The Peoples National Bank & Trust Company building (below left) at the Martine Ave corner dates from 1929.
+The bank established in 1924 is now ArtsWestchester.
+The building was donated by JP Morgan and has many of its original fixtures.
 The bank’s vault is part of the exhibit gallery on the ground floor.

-The former Colony Theater building at 100 Mamaroneck Ave still has its 1926 crown.
-At 213 Mamaroneck Ave is the former Ernest Erbeck home.
-It dates from the early 1900’s and presently houses the Westchester County Republican Committee, which was established in 1948.
+The home of Ernest Erbeck at 213 Mamaroneck Ave dates from the early 1900’s and presently houses the Westchester County Republican Committee, which was established in 1948.

-The Northcourt Building at 175 Main St was completed in 1930.
+The Northcourt building at 175 Main St was completed in 1930.

-Except for the two top floors, the Kennedy building at 2 Williams St dates from 1919.
+Except for the two top floors, the Kennedy Building at 2 Williams St dates from 1919.
 A smaller structure at 171 Main St dates from 1937.